Automotive Journalism MAStudy level: Postgraduate

 In the final stage of your course, you will explore issues in automotive media that interest you further through an extensive individual research project, with support and guidance from specialist tutors.
 Past students, for instance, have created their own automotive websites, analysed in depth the content of the Top Gear TV show, looked into media coverage of electric vehicles and explored the viability of long-form automotive journalism in the digital age.

-You’ll organise photo-shoots, interviews and video/audio recording working to a series of tight deadlines, as you would expect in professional employment.
-You’ll also develop a portfolio of journalistic work in anything from writing ‘news in brief’ stories for websites to full-length features, video material and audio podcasts.
+We aim to provide opportunities to involve you in organising photo shoots, interviews and video/audio recordings2 working to a series of tight deadlines, as you would expect in professional employment.
+You should also expect to develop a portfolio of journalistic work in anything from writing ‘news in brief’ stories for websites, to full-length features, video material and audio podcasts.

 Journalism Practice, Law and Ethics - 30 credits